baileye/azure-machine-learning-pixstor-siggraph/README.md

 ## Azure Optical Character Recognition (OCR)

 Useful for credit scenes, comics, and text in images!
-Azure OCR uses the Computer Vision API 2.0, this means you can use the same key and
+Azure OCR uses the Computer Vision API 2.0, this means you can use the same key as the computer vision service key above.

 - Copy the [azureOcr.py](azureOcr.py) to the plugins directory for PixStor located at:
     - `/opt/arcapix/usr/share/apsearch/plugins`